FAQ

 No, Go For It does not accept any insurance

 This benefits our clients by allowing Go For It to deliver the most individualized and highest quality care for each client.
-Together we can go further than insurance-based physical therapy because each session builds on the previous ones and we can continue past simple recovery to reaching your ultimate goals.
+Together we can go further than insurance-based physical therapy because you, as the client, can play an active role in choosing what works best for you so we can continue past recovery to reaching your greater goals.
 Every client is unique and I want to provide the best treatment plan for you and your goals.

 This also allows you to have a full hour with a doctor of physical therapy instead of being passed off to an aide or an assistant for the majority of your session.
 I balance the expense by offering weekly, hour-long sessions and sending you home with an individualized training program.
 Insurance based clinics often want clients to come in three times a week and only spend 15 minutes each time with the doctor.
 You save time by only coming in once a week and may even save money by paying for one session a week instead of three copays a week.